 Polar Scope Alignment

 I keep this quick and rough.
 Unless your mount is stationary on a pier, moving it in and out of the house will cause the polar scope to lose collimation.
 I’m not any more precise that throwing Polaris near the middle.
-The fine tuning is handled during the Drift Alignment, and time is better spent on the Drift Alignment that with the polar scope.
+The fine tuning is handled during the Polar Drift Alignment in PHD2, and time is better spent on the Drift Alignment that with the polar scope.
 The exception to this is if you’re just using the mount’s tracking rather than active guiding with a guide camera.

 Counterweight, then Scope